whitneyburton/portfolios/students/1511/chads_portfolio.md

 ways you supported the larger Turing community

 Within my first week at Turing, I was pleasantly surprised by the connectedness and thoughtfulness of the members of the community.
 It was a privilege to participate in both helping and receiving help from people in our cohort.
 I specifically remember helping a small group of students pseudo-coding through the crack method of our enigma project.
+Moreover, I spent a lot of time over Christmas break pairing with Nate and Hedy; we worked through some of Josh's waypoints as well as exercisms.
 ## Review

 ### Notes